tborowy/egghead-exercises/README.md

 #Exercise 7 : Angular built in filters

 ##Summary
-In this application, you are supposed to use ready-made filter options.
-You start with a ready list of users.
+In this application, you are supposed to use existing AngularJS filters.
+You start with a provided list of users that is supposed to be sortable and you could limit the number of results.

 ##Goals
-Limit the number of displayed records with the radio choice (default limit should be 15).
-Afterwards add the ability to sort data by columns names.
+Limit the number of displayed records with the radio button (default limit should be 15).
+Afterwards add the ability to sort data by column names.

 Create and use `reverseSort` function that sort the data ascending and descending (column name keep in `$scope.choice`).
 Take a look at `orderBy` documentation.